Generating Monte Carlo Scenarios with NumPy and SciPy

 output_path: str = "stochastic_scenarios.dat",

-chunk_size: int = 2000
+chunk_size: int = 2_000,

 ) -> np.memmap:

-and memory-mapped storage for large-scale actuarial simulations.
+streamed to a memory-mapped array for large-scale actuarial simulation."""

 if not np.allclose(corr_matrix, corr_matrix.T, atol=1e-8):